xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   Engage in text-based conversations.
 *   Understand and respond to images sent by users.
 *   Process voice messages sent by users.
-*   Utilize tools like a calculator, weather information, and web search.
+*   Utilize tools like a calculator, weather information, web search, and creating polls.
 *   Potentially generate images using Bing Image Creator (this feature is experimental and may not be fully functional).
+*   **Support Telegram Group Topics:**
+    *   Maintain independent conversation histories per topic (and the general chat area) (THIS IS CURRENTLY NOT IMPLEMENTED BECAUSE SHAPES API DOES NOT USE THE OPENAI CONVERSATION HISTORY).
+    *   Operate its "free will" mode contextually within each topic.
+    *   Allow activation/deactivation for listening to all messages within a specific topic or the general group chat.
+    *   Target tools (like polls) to the specific topic where the command was issued.
-*   In group chats, it can operate in a "free will" mode, occasionally interjecting into conversations based on recent message context.
+*   In group chats (including topics), it can operate in a "free will" mode, occasionally interjecting into conversations based on recent message context within that specific chat/topic.

 **Disclaimer:** This codebase is mostly the result of "vibe coding" and was developed rapidly, evolving from an older Poe.com Telegram bot.
-It's functional but should be considered "quick and dirty."
+While new features like topic support have been added, it's functional but should be considered "quick and dirty."
 Significant cleanup, refactoring, and more robust error handling would be beneficial for production use.
 Some features, like the Bing Image generation, might be unreliable or broken.

 ## Features